In this Article

 The following are some of the common reasons that could cause vomiting in children:

 Your child could be allergic to certain foods like milk, wheat, eggs, fish or peanuts and this could cause a reaction when he consumes it.
 He could experience severe abdominal pain and this could be followed by nausea and vomiting.

 Children often feel like vomiting when they are affected by this infection.
-Bacteria, virus and parasites are primary causes of gastroenteritis in children and lead to diarrhoea.
+Bacteria, virus and parasites are primary causes of gastroenteritis in children and can lead to diarrhoea.

 3. Digestive Problems

-If your child has an infected appendix or has a blockage in his digestive system, he can suffer from vomiting.
+If your child has an infected appendix or a blockage in his digestive system, he can suffer from vomiting.
 Stomach acid reflux is also one of the causes of vomiting in children.

 4. Food Poisoning

-This can cause severe nausea and vomiting which leads to dehydration.
+This can cause severe nausea and vomiting, which leads to dehydration.
 Food poisoning is often the result of the harmful bacteria present in stale or under-cooked meat, poultry or fish.
 When you suspect food poisoning, look out for common signs like nausea, abdominal pain and diarrhoea in your child.

 5. Stress and Emotional Upheavals

 If you have recently moved to a new city or if your child is now attending a different school, these changes can cause excessive stress.
 Your kid may also feel stressed before or during exams, while competing in debates/competitions or while interacting with new people.
 This situation is often the cause of nausea and vomiting in children.